ggopalai/Bike-Lock/README.md

 ### JSDoc

-We have used JSDoc comments to document the different parts of the project.
+We have used JSDoc comments to document our project.
 We used these comments to provide clear explanations and descriptions for variables, functions, and middleware.
 These comments serve as a useful reference for the team members to understand the purpose and functionality of different sections of the code, making it easier for us to maintain and collaborate on the project.

 ![JSDoc comments in code](images/jsdoc_code.jpg)